Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Results

+At $\epsilon_S=0.3$, models capture $30\%$ of true signal events.
+The significance without systematic uncertainties at this level suggests effective discrimination between signal and background.
+However, introducing a systematic uncertainties of $20\%$ noticeably reduces the significance, underscoring the influence of factors such as instrumental or theoretical uncertainties.
+At $\epsilon_S=0.7$, models identify $70\%$ of true signal events.
+While this higher efficiency captures more signal events, the corresponding raw significance drops.
+The impact of systematic uncertainties is even more pronounced at this efficiency, as evidenced by the further decrease in $\sigma_{\delta_\text{sys}=0.2}$.

+A comparative analysis reveals that the different versions of the particle transformer with the SM interaction matrix[3] ($\text{PartT}_{\text{int\,SM}}$ with and without focal loss, and as Set Transformer) achieve the highest significance without systematic errors at $\epsilon_S=0.3$.
+In addition, $\text{ParT}_{\text{int.\,SM}}$ attains the highest significance when accounting for systematic errors at $\epsilon_S=0.7$.
+These findings highlight the crucial role of model selection based on specific analytical requirements and the significant impact of systematic errors, especially at higher signal efficiency levels.

+Compared to the baseline graph network ($\text{PN}$), it is interesting to estimate how much the sample statistic (or integrated luminosity) would have to be increased in order to achieve a similar increase in significance, neglecting systematic errors.
+For instance, an increase in significance from $2.21$ $\sigma$ (baseline $\text{PN}$ model at 70\% signal efficiency) to $2.98$ $\sigma$ ($\text{ParT}_{\text{int.\,SM}}$) corresponds to an increase in integrated luminosity of approximately 82\%.
+Similarly, an increase in significance from $8.29$ $\sigma$ (baseline $\text{PN}$ model at 30\% signal efficiency) to $9.88$ $\sigma$ ($\text{ParT}_{\text{int.\,SM}}$) corresponds to an increase in integrated luminosity of approximately 42\%, and an increase from $8.29$ $\sigma$ to $10.48$ $\sigma$ ($\text{ParT}_{\text{int.\,SM\,(FL)}}$) corresponds to an increase in integrated luminosity of approximately 60\%.

-Figure~\ref{fig:my_label2} shows the performance of Particle Net as a function of k, the number of nearest neighbours.
-As one might expect, performance improves with k, eventually saturating when k approaches the limit where every particle is connected to all other particles.
-Note that this limit would require more significant computational overhead in the context of jet physics, as the number of objects can grow much larger and the complexity scales like $\mathcal{O}(\text{k}n)$.
-Here, the number of objects is limited and setting $\text{k}=n$ is unproblematic.
-Note that this setup converts Particle Net into an architecture that is quite similar to Particle Transformer, as is reflected in the results.
+Finally, Fig.~\ref{fig:my_label2} shows the performance for the 48k training dataset using the AUC metric for PN as a function of $k$, the number of nearest neighbours.
+As one might expect, performance improves with $k$, eventually saturating when $k$ approaches the limit where every particle is connected to all other particles.
+It is important to note that this limit would require significantly more computational overhead in the context of jet physics, as the number of objects can grow much larger and the complexity scales like $\mathcal{O}(\text{k}n)$.
+Here, the number of objects is limited, and setting $\text{k}=n$ is unproblematic.
+When $k$ approaches $n$, PN's graph becomes fully connected, enabling each particle to interact directly with all others.
+This setup effectively transforms PN into an architecture resembling the ParT, which uses self-attention mechanisms for global interactions.
+Consequently, both models exhibit similar performance due to their ability to model comprehensive particle relationships.